Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 So they win the Senate.

-They were g weren't going to do anything about that.
+They weren't going to do anything about that.

-He decides which parts of Obamacare are valid on any given day or or not.
+He decides which parts of Obamacare are valid on any given day or not.

-He decides whether it's going to apply to businesses uh on the first of September 2013 or he's gonna wait until the first of September 2016 or whatever.
+He decides whether it's going to apply to businesses on the 1st of September 2013 or he's going to wait until the 1st of September 2016 or whatever.

-He decides unilaterally one of the articles uh of indictment that the revolutionary colonists prepared against King George the third was that bills had passed and he refused to sign them.
+He decides unilaterally, one of the articles of indictment that the revolutionary colonists prepared against King George III was that bills had passed and he refused to sign them.

-Because in a monarchy uh a bill doesn't become law until it's given royal assent.
+Because in a monarchy, a bill doesn't become law until it's given royal assent.

 That's how it is in Canada.

-And where what the George III was doing was the the colonists were passing laws and he was refusing to sign them into law.
+And what George III was doing was the colonists were passing laws and he was refusing to sign them into law.

 And that's one of the reasons they got mad with him.